Are you unhappy in your job?

 Your future self will thank you

-When I told my supervisor that I wasn't available for the 5pm call, I felt like I had grown a new layer of skin.
-The empowerment I felt was intoxicating.
+When I told my supervisor I wasn’t available for the 5pm call, I felt like I had grown a new layer of skin.
+The sense of empowerment was electric.
 I danced alone in my apartment in celebration.

-We don't need to figure it all out.
-We might never understand the "why", and that's OK.
+We don’t have to figure everything out at once.
+We may never fully understand the “why” behind our reactions, and that’s okay.

-But that new path doesn’t have to begin with external change.
-You can chart a different course now, in the exact same circumstances.
+But that future doesn’t have to begin with external change.
+You can start charting a different course now, in the exact circumstances you’re in.

 Journaling Prompts

-- Do you need help, support, or simply rest—and find yourself not asking for it?
-Why?
+• Do you need help, support, or simply rest—and find yourself not asking for it?

 No spam, no sharing to third party.
 Only you and me.